About › About Integral theory

 An All-Inclusive Framework for the 21st Century

 Sean Esbjörn-Hargens is associate professor and founding president of JFK University Integral Theory department and also the founding director of Integral Research Centre.
 He has been working in close cooperation with Ken Wilber for a decade in order to work out an integral model that is operable in many different contexts.
 Below you can read the article of Sean Esbjörn-Hargens about integral theory which he published at www.integrallife.com.
-Presently this is the main overviewing article on the international pages in this
+Presently this is the main overviewing article on the international pages in this theme.

 Next »